Work With Us

 - In partnership with the American Grassfed Alliance and Holistic Management International, oversee the annual REGENERATE Conference

-- In partnership with its steering committee, oversee the New Mexico Coalition to Enhance Working Lands
+- In partnership with its steering committee, oversee the Colorado and New Mexico Coalitions to Enhance Working Lands

 - Identify new sources and administer existing sources of funding that align with the program goals and objectives, including grant writing and management

-- In cooperation with the communications and development director, expand the reach of the Education and Outreach Program and NMCEWL through workshops, conferences, podcasts, publications, and more
+- In cooperation with the communications and development director, expand the reach of the the program through workshops, conferences, podcasts, publications, and more

-- In cooperation with the leadership team, build rapport with existing and potential major donors for the Education and Outreach Program and NMCEWL.
-Strive to secure multi-year funding
+- In cooperation with the leadership team, build rapport with existing and potential major donors for the program, and strive to secure multi-year funding

 - Facilitate program growth while maintaining high quality standards for the education, inclusivity and relationship building that is crucial to the current programming